ig3/srf-scheduler/README.md

 Returns the next card to be studied or undefined.

-If overrideLimits is true then getNextCard returns the next due card if there is a card due, otherwise the next new card.
+If overrideLimits is true then getNextCard always returns a card: a new card if nothing is due.
+It is perpetual 'go' mode, returning new cards in excess of maxNewCardsPerDay and regardless of targetStudyTime.

 Otherwise, getNextCard returns the next new card if:
  * average study time in the past and next 24 hours is less than